What is AmplifyChange?

 An introduction to AmplifyChange

-This short video is an introduction to AmplifyChange.
+This short film is an introduction to AmplifyChange.
 Find out more about who we are, what we do, how we work and learn about the work of some of our grantees.
 See the global demand for sexual and reproductive health and rights advocacy funding we have received since we launched in September 2014.

 We provide grants to directly fund local civil society organisations (CSOs) that advocate for and promote better policy and action on neglected sexual and reproductive health and rights issues.